ebullient/campaign-notes/heist/waterdeep/npcs/salibuck-family.md

 ## Details

 - **Madrak Salibuck**: White-haired halfling butler.
 Knew Renaer’s mother; promised her to keep an eye on Renaer.
-All servants (family or not) report to Madrak; 112 years old
+All servants (family or not) report to Madrak; 112 years old ^madrak
-    - Madrak’s son **Bramal Salibuck** and his children oversee the Brandath estates.
+    - **Bramal Salibuck** (Madrak’s son) and his children oversee the Brandarth estates.
 Bramal has long dark hair, which he ties at the nape of his neck.
-82 years old
+82 years old ^bramal
-    - **Ellial Salibuck**, Bramal's wife, runs the kitchen.
-75 years old
+    - **👩‍❤️‍👨 Ellial Salibuck** (Bramal's wife) runs the kitchen.
+75 years old ^ellial
         - **Sambral Salibuck** (Bramal's son) is trusted to collect rents and manage affairs; seems nearly immune to mind-affecting magics.
-51 years old
+51 years old ^sambral
-        - **Kiley Salibuck** (Sambral's wife) is impeccably well-dressed and groomed.
+        - **👩‍❤️‍👨 Kiley Salibuck** (Sambral's wife) is impeccably well-dressed and groomed.
 She believes it is important to be wise and neat and clean.
 Her very long wavy light brown hair is styled in elaborate braids.
-49 years old.
+49 years old. ^kiley
             - **Faramond Salibuck** (Sambral and Kiley's son) is very popular, always able to entertain with a detailed and thoughtful story.
 He believes it is important to choose one's own goals and to be restrained.
 He believes you should be content with what you have.
-He is only 22 years old (an old soul).
+He is only 22 years old (an old soul). ^faramond
+        - **Osco Salibuck** (Bramal's son, Madrak's grandson) wears silver rings in his left nostril and earlobe.
+Troublemaker, Rogue, but also friend to [Vajra "Blackstaff" Safahr](vajra-safahr.md).
+Chosen by Blackstaff Tower, etc. 47 years old. ^osco
         - **Varkel Salibuck** (Bramal's son, sandy-haired, enthusiastic) -- Can remember every word spoken to him.
 Sent to listen for rumors at the palace on a fast pony after Vajra Safahr was rescued.
-47 years old
-        - **Osco Salibuck** -- Ellial's son, Madrak's grandson.
-Wears a silver rings in his left nostril and earlobe.
-Troublemaker, Rogue, but also friend to [Vajra "Blackstaff" Safahr](vajra-safahr.md).
-Chosen by Blackstaff Tower, etc. 43 years old
+43 years old. ^varkel
-    - **Delalar** -- Madrak's daughter.
-She has tan skin and brown eyes.
+    - **Delalar** (Madrak's daughter) has tan skin and brown eyes.
 Her curly brown and gray hair falls down past her shoulders.
 She is pretty short (even for a halfling).
-She is 65 years old (adult), 2 ft, 9 in (84 cm) tall, and weighs 37 lbs (17 kg).
-She is even-tempered. *According to Osco, she faints a lot.*
+She is 74 years old (adult), 2 ft, 9 in (84 cm) tall, and weighs 37 lbs (17 kg).
+She is even-tempered. *According to Osco, she faints a lot.* ^delalar
-    - **Merric Kettlewhistle** -- Delalar's husband.
-He is a rich, talkative caretaker, 73
+    - **👩‍❤️‍👨 Merric Kettlewhistle** (Delalar's husband) is a rich, talkative caretaker, 76 ^merric
-        - [Kettlewhistle Sisters](kettlewhistle-sisters.md) 4 girls, in their late 20s
+        - [Kettlewhistle Sisters](kettlewhistle-sisters.md) 4 girls, in their 30s.

 ## Relationships

-The are long-time friends of [Renaer Neverember](/compendium/bestiary/humanoid/renaer-neverember.md) and his mother's family.
+The are long-time friends of [Lord Renaer Neverember](renaer-neverember.md) and his mother's family.
 When Renaer's mother died, Madrak Salibuck promised to care for Renaer.

 ## Secrets